2025-26 Edition

 An introduction to the field of Data Science; intended for entering freshman and transfers.

-Restriction: Information Computer Science Majors only.
+Restrictions: Information and Computer Science majors only.

 STATS 6.
 Introduction to Data Science.
 4 Units.